btf-org/flank/README.md

 # Flank
-At a lot of companies, after you've written a Python script or SQL query, the business problem is far from solved.
-There is often a lot of work left to either 1) safely expose whatever you built to a non-engineer, or 2) automatically run it on some sort of trigger.
+At a lot of companies, once you've written a Python script or SQL query, the business problem is far from solved.
+Oftentimes, you still need to 1) safely expose whatever you built to a non-engineer, or 2) set up yoru script to run in response to some trigger.
+(Not to mention the ongoing work of maintenance/debugging.)

 Flank is a CLI wrapper that allows engineers to incrementally "scale up" solutions by providing UI, guardrails, and permissioning around solutions that work on the CLI.
-It allows a single engineer to solve a problem end-to-end in the programming language of their choice, without necessitating meetings with designers, cloud engineers, etc.
+The idea is to allow a single engineer to solve a problem end-to-end in the programming language of their choice, without necessitating meetings with designers, cloud engineers, etc.

 ## Mac / Homebrew